bigeasy/cadence/README.md

 })
 ```

-Errors get propagated up and out of the function to the caller.
+Errors get propagated up and out of the cadence to the caller.
 The next
 **step** does not receive an error argument and does not have to check the error
 argument.

-This menas that your code does not need to be littered with `if (error)
+This means that your code does not need to be littered with `if (error)
 callback(error)` branches that are difficult to reach in your tests.
 This is a
 major benefit of Cadence.
 Your asynchronous code is reduced to the happy path.